Abandoned & Little-Known Airfields:

 and several hangars were clustered around the northwest corner of the field.

-The original Bay City Municipal Airport was closed at some point between 1989-2004,
+The 2nd location of Bay City Municipal Airport was closed at some point between 1989-2004,

 as it was no longer listed among active airfields as of 2004.

-An October 2004 photo by David Brooks of the abandoned Bay City Airport,
+An October 2004 photo by David Brooks of the abandoned 2nd location of Bay City Airport,

 "taken from the where the runway used to come to the road, so the picture is looking southeast."

-David Brooks visited the site of the original Bay City Municipal Airport in October 2004.
+David Brooks visited the site of the 2nd location of Bay City Municipal Airport in October 2004.

 His report: "Well - it is closed.
 Amazingly, the field is pretty much in tack.